 The MOS between Pakistani PingER hosts is shown in the Figure to the left.
-It is apparent that the MOS is very variable, and according to the middle graph above appears to be decreasing slightly (getting worse) in time.
-Some of this decrease is due to bringing on new hosts that have poorer MOS performance.
-If we fix on just aggregating the performance for hosts pairs that have been monitored for the whole period then the MOSD is fairly flat with time.
-The set of hosts that have been monitored for the entire page consists of: NEDUET, COMSATS, NCP, NUST, AUP, PERN, UET and LSE.
-In any case the MOS is well above the usability threshold of 3.5 mentioned above, so VoIP calls within Pakistan between these hosts should be successful.
+It is apparent that the MOS is very stable throughout the year with MOS values ranging 4.348-4.369 (all in excellent range for VOIP), and according to the middle graph above appears to be decreasing slightly (getting worse) in time.
+This also shows that the MOS did not decrease with bringing on new hosts, mainly because the new hosts were all on PERN.
+All the year MOS is well above the usability threshold of 3.5 mentioned above, so VoIP calls within Pakistan between these hosts should be successful.

 To evaluate the directness of connectivity between Pakistani hosts we use the alpha metric.
-The Figure below shows the alpha values between regions in Pakistan.
-It is based on the minimum RTTs seen between Dec 2009 and Nov 2010.
+The Figure 27 shows the alpha values between regions in Pakistan.
+It is based on the minimum RTTs seen between Jan 2011 and Dec 2011.